 Another element worth mentioning is Katagiri’s choice to use text-balloons to evoke Saki’s inner thoughts.
 Besides allowing us an insight in the doubts and questions she struggles with, the use these text-balloons emphasizes the fact that many things we struggle with are left unsaid.

 Colour is also used in a thoughtful way.
 In accordance with the tonal shift of the narrative – from lighthearted to more serious, the warm orangey overlay that marks the framing of Saki’s childhood becomes less pronounced (Music note 1).
 There are also moments in the narrative where the colour-scheme is greenish.
 While this colour-scheme is generally used to frame night-time-sequences, the use of this colour-scheme (in non-night-time scenes) successfully supports the evocation of Saki’s subjective struggle.

-A Life Turned Upside Down: My Dad’s an Alcoholic is a moving narrative about the impact alcoholism can have on one’s coming-into-being as subject as well as a subtle societal commentary on the way the consumption of alcohol in Japan is viewed.
+A Life Turned Upside Down: My Dad’s an Alcoholic is a moving narrative about the impact familial alcoholism can have on the coming-into-being of a subject as well as a subtle societal commentary on the way alcohol consumption is viewed in Japan.
 Whereas Katagiri in his previous narrative forgot to give Miko’s subjective change the emotional power it needed, Katagiri’s perfectly executed tonal shift turns Saki’s subjective journey into a truly touching experience.

 Narra-note 1: At a certain moment in the narrative, the mother does formulate a certain limit towards the father: “If you don’t say I love you once in a while, I’ll leave you.
 Note that the limit she lightheartedly introduces does not concerns his alcohol or his failure as father.